chansey97/Tweet-Segmenter/README.md

 - Maximized Content per Tweet: Maximizes the use of Twitter's character limit for each tweet.

-- Sequential Tweet Counter: Automatically adds a counter (e.g., [2/10]) at the end of each tweet.
+- Sequential Tweet Counter: Automatically adds a counter (e.g. [2/10]) at the end of each tweet.

 - Double Quotation Compatibility: Double-quoted texts are accurately maintained.